logicahealth/sandbox-community-edition/README.md

     Creating sandbox-community-edition_sandbox-manager-prototype_1 ... done
     Creating sandbox-community-edition_ehr-simulator_1             ... done
    ```
 The output will stay unchanged while the database is being seeded.
 After the database seeding is completed, you will see other services that depend on the database start up.
 Images for the containers will be downloaded from docker hub.
 This process may take a while the first time and produce a lot of logging output.
+Wait until the logging output stops.

 To check if things are running open another terminal window and run:
    ```sh